eigerco/amplifier-advisory-committee/src/chains/flow-evm/FLOW_EVM_REPORT.md

 In this capacity, Node.Monster and the other verifiers act as independent watchdogs, complementing Axelar’s monitoring protocols by offering a decentralized check on system integrity and reliability.
 Axelar maintains accountability for the ongoing security, performance, and functionality of the Flow integration.

-Node.Monster, as a key member of the committee and an active verifier for the Amplifier integration, will play a critical role in supporting the ongoing monitoring of the Flow EVM integration.
+[Node.Monster](https://node.monster/), as a key member of the committee and an active verifier for the Amplifier integration, plays a critical role in supporting the ongoing monitoring of the Flow EVM integration.

 ---